 We have a growing number of products featured in our AoM store if you need some manly swag.
-We have multiple options for shirts, posters, and stationery; we have a line of our own old-school shaving supplies like straight razors and safety razors; we also have an awesome AoM pocket knife, a high-quality ballcap, and a great set of pocket notebooks.
-Our newest additions are a set of three AoM handkerchiefs and a hearty 15oz etched mug.
+We have multiple options for shirts, posters, and stationery; we have a line of our own old-school shaving supplies like straight razors and safety razors; we also have an awesome AoM pocket knife, a heart mug, a leather detective’s wallet, a great set of pocket notebooks, and much more.
+Check out all of our offerings.